 Residents and other interested parties are encouraged to report suspected violations or eyesores on private property to the Code Enforcement Division.
 You can file a complaint online.
 Please include the following information:

-After receiving the complaint, a Code Enforcement Officer will investigate the problem (normally within 3 days).
+After receiving the complaint, a Code Enforcement Officer will investigate the problem (normally within 1 to 7 days).
 Your identity will not be disclosed to the offending party.

 You can also call Code Enforcement at (714) 375-5155 to report a suspected violation or speak to Code Enforcement personnel.